thunlp/RobTest/README.md

 ## Introduction to the Toolkit
-RobTest is an open-source Python-based textual robustness evaluation toolkit, which handles the whole process of textual adversarial attacking, including preprocessing text, accessing the models, generating adversarial examples and evaluation.
+RobTest is an open-source Python-based textual robustness evaluation toolkit, which handles the whole process of textual model evaluation, including preprocessing text, accessing the models, generating adversarial examples and evaluation.

 ## Features